shotgunfacelift/shotgunfacelift/README.md

 #### [Game of Death](https://shotgunfacelift.github.io/gameofdeath/) - Conway's Game of Life with a twist.
 There's a small chance that cells turn malicious and start "killing" their neighbors.
 Made using JS and HTML Canvas.

+#### [Game of Death 3D](https://shotgunfacelift.github.io/gameofdeath3d/) - Like Game of Death but 3D, featuring 3 different rulesets.
+Made using 3js.

 #### [Block Game Demo](https://shotgunfacelift.github.io/3js-game-test/) - A 3js project where you can build and destroy blocks.

 #### [Raycasting Demo](https://shotgunfacelift.github.io/raycast-demo/) - Raycasting engine written in JS and HTML Canvas.
 Features enemy pathfinding via basic A* as well as collision and hit detection.